mattpodolak/pmaw/README.md

 ### Keyword Arguments

-- Unlike the Pushshift API, the `before` and `after` keyword arguments must be in epoch time
+- Unlike the Pushshift API, the `until` and `since` keyword arguments must be in epoch time
 - `limit` is the number of submissions/comments to return.
 If set to `None` or if the set `limit` is higher than the number of available submissions/comments for the provided parameters then `limit` will be set to the amount available.
 - Other accepted parameters are covered in the Pushshift documentation for [submissions](https://github.com/pushshift/api#searching-submissions) and [comments](https://github.com/pushshift/api#searching-comments).